-Coventry University has delivered HRM courses for over 30 years.
-This course is designed to develop a sound understanding of the knowledge, skills and behaviours required by HRM professionals today and support individuals looking to develop a career in managing and leading people.
+The BA (Hons) Business and Human Resource Management (BA BHRM) course is designed to develop a sound understanding of the knowledge, skills and behaviours required by both Human Resource Management (HRM) professionals and those looking to develop a business career in

 Main Study Themes